En-bloc Sale- The Process and Guide

 Down-sizing for Financial Reasons: Some elderly owners may want to right-size to a smaller and more manageable HDB flat, especially when their children have moved out.
 The proceeds from the en bloc sale may also allow owners to purchase a more affordable HDB resale flat or BTO flat and still have funds left over for retirement or other purposes.
 [Note: There is a 15-month and 30-month wait-out period to purchase a non-subsidised HDB resale flat or a BTO/Resale flat with housing grants, respectively.
 New HDB flat classifications will also take effect from the October 2024 BTO launches].

 The above are just some factors to consider for an en bloc sale.
 It should be noted that undertaking an en bloc sale can be a complicated and long-drawn process.
-Hence, knowing the legal and regulatory requirements is essential, which will elaborated below.
+Therefore, knowing the legal and regulatory requirements is essential, which will be elaborated below.

 Stages of an En Bloc Sale Process